 We are committed to continuing to deliver on our LTP ambition and have continued to expand and transform services during the pandemic.
 We are supporting more CYP than ever before and are aiming for an additional 345,000 CYP aged 0-25 to be supported by 2023/24, as well as 100% coverage of crisis and intensive home treatment services over the same period.

 All-age 24/7 crisis helplines are available across the country so anyone, including children and young people, can get urgent help whenever they need it.
 We have also continued roll out of mental health support teams in schools and colleges and recently appointed two CYP nurse advisors specifically to support the wider programme.

-In the meantime, we would encourage colleagues to make use of the educational resources available here to support professionals managing CYP with mental health needs.
+In the meantime, we would encourage colleagues to consider our framework for systems (see below for further detail) and make use of the educational resources available here to support professionals managing CYP with mental health needs.
 It is also crucial to try and build professional relationships with local CYP mental health services and in many cases, this is much easier through platforms like Microsoft Teams.